fwesss/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+* An adaptive website has different layouts for a set of target device widths.
+* A responsive site has a fluid layout that smoothly changes as the screen changes size.

 2. Describe what it means to be mobile first vs desktop first.

+Desktop first means the site was styled for larger screens first and then mobile functionality was added in.
+Mobile first is the inverse.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+All fonts sized using `rem` units will shrink to 62.5% of their original size.

 4. How would you describe preprocessing to someone new to CSS?

+Pre-processing allows us to style our pages using a language that has helpful features not allowed in CSS.
+We can use variables, functions, and other features found in programming languages.
+The pre-processor files are then compiled into CSS to be read by the browser.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+* Variables are nice, but those are actually in CSS already so I would say my favorite thing about pre-processing is nesting.
+It's much easier to see how styles are applied when looking at nested elements.
+* Parametric mixins are the most troublesome not because they're confusing, but because it's hard to see the utility in the projects we've done so far.
+I think in larger projects, it would be a welcome feature, but on this scale, I can't find a place where they're helpful.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.